internetonfire/iof-tools/confFileGenerator/README.md

 `python3 confFileGen.py --graph graph.graphml --out out/ --nnodes 10 --directories --nomrai`

+Is possible to set the interface addresses for each link, with the attributes:
+* ip_eth_n1
+* ip_eth_n1
+The two ip needs to be part of the same `/30` network, **there is no check between couple of interfaces that networks addresses are not already in use**

 ###Graph example

 Inside the file `graphExample` there is an example of graph with all the attributes needed to use the advanced options